popyta/gold-price-prediction-lstm/README.md

 ---

+# 📜 License

+This project is released under the **MIT License**.

+---

 <div align="center">

-## ⭐ If you like this project, give it a Star ⭐
+## ⭐ If you like this project, don't forget to give it a Star! ⭐

-Made with ❤️ using Python • TensorFlow • Flask
+Made with ❤️ using **Python • TensorFlow • Keras • Flask**

 </div>